LBHounslow/hounslow-api-client-jadu/README.md

-## Hounslow API Client
+## Hounslow API Client for Jadu.net

-This is a lightweight API client for the Hounslow API and can be installed into any PHP project using composer.
+London Borough of Hounslow API Client specifically for use by [Jadu.net](www.jadu.net)

+This version of the client ensures compatibility with the current build of Jadu used by LB Hounslow.

 See [example.php](example.php) for usage.